zlthinker/zlthinker.github.io/blog/_posts/2019-04-04-stochastic-gradient-methods.md

 which is equivalent to rescale the gradient $$\nabla F(x)$$ by matrix $$M = S S^T$$.

+**Interpretation** Preconditioning is equivalent to a coordinate change.
+Geometrically, a good preconditioner is related to coordinates in which the cost function has nearly spherical level sets, because in such a coordinate sytem the gradient vector towards the minimizer.

 (See [Youtube](https://www.youtube.com/watch?v=9LT-i5LiK7A) for the derivative and [StackExchange](https://stats.stackexchange.com/questions/91862/preconditioning-gradient-descent) for the way of setting preconditioning matrix.)

 ### How to choose preconditioning matrix